 What is a Status Determination Statement?

-If you’ve been staying up to date with IR35 news, you’ll be aware of the changes being made to the private sector from April 6th 2021.
+If you’re self-employed, an agency or an end hirer, you’ll likely be aware of the IR35 changes that were made to the private sector in April 2021.

 As part of these changes, the end client (decision-maker), will become responsible for determining the IR35 status of the contractors they engage.